GIScience/gis-training-resource-center/content/Module_7/en_qgis_module_7_ex1.md

-## Task 3: Identifying Affected Health Facilities and Schools – Aina Adds More Layers
+## Task 3: Identifying Affected Health Facilities and Schools – Aina Adds More Layers <a id="task-3-identifying-affected-health-facilities-and-schools-aina-adds-more-layers"></a>

 After building her model to estimate exposed population, Aina wants to expand its usefulness.
 She decides to also **identify critical services** affected by cyclones — especially **health facilities** and **schools**.